FlashHit/VU-PixelsMod/README.md

 - Added mapinfo script that spams in the server console mapmode and map name
 - Added a simply UpdateCheck file to notify server admins if there is a new pixelmod version
 - 2.1.3a updatecheck.lua tweak
+- (Time 17:40) Minor cosmetic tweaks, not serious to update at this point.
+- Removed some unwanted spaces in mapinfo_modules/server_message.lua file

 # Previous Update 27-11-2022
 - Full revamp of the C4 section.